-Over the three year period ending December 31, 2014, the City of Littleton's dependence on intergovernmental revenues has been consistent.
+Over the three year period ending December 31, 2016, the City of Littleton's dependence on intergovernmental revenues has been consistent.
 The City has continually been higher than the average of the peer group due to fire protection reimbursements for service contracts.

-Intergovernmental Revenue as a Percent of Total Revenue
+The City's ratio of General Fund Intergovernmental revenue as a percentage of total revenue, excluding the fire protection reimbursements for service contracts is 1.5%, 1.5%, and 1.2% for 2016, 2015 and 2014, respectively.